KevinTungDHR/Canvas-Teaching-Tool/README.md

 ## Technologies, Libraries, APIs ##
   * Canvas API for rendering 2D elements
   * CodeMirror (for syntax highlighting, indentation and linenumbers)
-  * pixelMatch (pending approval as a secondary check for solutions)
+  * pixelMatch to check for canvas comparison (solution and user input) (perceptual hashing is the next step)
   * Webpack to bundle the JS modules for browser
   * npm to manage project dependencies